-Conservation data refers to all information that supports the protection of plants, animals, and natural resources.
+Conservation data refers to the collection of all information that supports the protection of plants, animals, and natural resources.

-Most conservation data comes from satellites and GPS trackers.
+Satellites and GPS trackers are where most conservation data comes from.
 Wild animal tagging also provides crucial information about species and biomes.
 However, governments and researchers also provide such data as agricultural output, species prevalence, poaching and illegal fishing activity, and more.

-Most of this data comes in the form of maps, though you will also find CSV and JSON file types.
+Most of this data comes in the form of maps, though you will also be able to download CSV and JSON file types.

 However, note that many biologists work with R, so to dig into dataset details, it would help to have some familiarity with this programming language.